Mission Statement

 FUN-draisers!

-HYPE puts on fundraisers, not to raise money for CYT, but to raise money for their own goals and purposes.
+HYPE puts on fundraisers to raise money the CYT Sponsorship Fund and to support their own goals and purposes.

 What are those goals?